LLNL/lbann/docs/layers/miscellaneous_layers.rst

 DistEmbedding
 ----------------------------------------

-Embedding layer with distributed weights
+The :python:`DistEmbedding` layer is the embedding layer with distributed weights.

 This is similar to the embedding layer, which takes integer indices and returns embedding vectors from a lookup table.
 However, the